ihmeuw/vivarium_research/docs/source/models/other_models/pregnancy/gbd_2021_closed_cohort/index.rst

    (ASFR + (SBR * ASFR)) * 46/52

-Where :math:`ASFR` is the age-specific fertility rate, :math:`SBR` is the stillbirth to live birth ratio, and :math:`46/52` is the proportion of the year spent pregnant (40 weeks) and postpartum (6 weeks) [GBD-2019-Risk-Factors-Appendix-pregnancy]_.
+Where :math:`ASFR` is the age-specific fertility rate, :math:`SBR` is the stillbirth to live birth ratio, and :math:`46/52` is the proportion of the year spent pregnant (40 weeks) and postpartum (6 weeks).

 .. todo::